-The Caucasus carpets are of a straightforward character, with historical models being of superior quality than modern variants.
+The Caucasus carpets are of a straightforward character, with historical models being of superior quality to modern variants.
 The reason for this is due to the type of material that was employed.
-Carpets in this region used to be knotted from hand-spun wool with natural colours, but now commercial spun wool is widespread.
+This region used to be famous for hand knotted rugs from hand-spun wool with natural colours, but now commercial spun wool is widespread.
 An Antique Caucasian Rug is therefore highly sought after.

-The quality of Caucasian rugs ranges from medium to fine and Armenia is the leading producer.
+The quality of Caucasian rugs ranges from medium to fine, and Armenia is the leading producer.
 Classic or modern variants of traditional designs are available.
 Knot densities range from 78 knots per square inch to 162 knots per square inch, depending on the commercial grade.
 Novoexport, a part of the Russian agency, managed the export of such rugs.
-These rugs are given a chemical wash after export to increase the colour tone and contrast.
+After export, these rugs are given a chemical wash to increase the colour tone and contrast.

 Kurdish weavers in the Caucasus are credited with Soumak bags and Mafrash, while comparable pieces are attributed to the Shahsavan in Iran.
 Large Soumaks, many of them from Kuba, were woven throughout the Caucasus.